Ann Michelle

-Ann Michelle (born 11 August 1952 in Chigwell, Essex) is a British actress and writer.
+Ann Michelle (born 11 August 1952) is a British actress.

+Biography

+Michelle was born on 11 August 1952 in Chigwell, Essex, and was educated at Knewnham Primary School and West Hatch Technical High School.
 Her father Joseph was a fish trader at Billingsgate Fish Market and her mother Shirley an actress.
 One of her sisters is the actress Vicki Michelle.
 While her parents were at work, they employed Elke Sommer as an au-pair girl to look after Michelle and her three sisters.

+Michelle trained at the Aida Foster stage school and her acting career has mostly been in film and television.
 Her earliest appearances included roles in Love in Our Time (1968) and an uncredited appearance in The Prime of Miss Jean Brodie (1969).
 Michelle's most notable acting role was as Jane Pettibone in the cult British horror film Psychomania (1973), and her other film appearances included roles in House of Whipcord (1974), Mistress Pamela (1974), Cruel Passion (1977), Young Lady Chatterley (1977), Haunted (1977), and French Quarter (1978).